So What is GIS? And How Does It Work?

 Geographic Information Systems, or simply “GIS” as it is known, is a geotechnology that connects geospatial information and informational databases.
 The key to this technology is it understands the concept of location.
 Via hardware and software, datasets can be geospatially analysed and presented over a map.
 This helps the end-user to better understand the relationships between people, patterns and place.

-Can GIS be Used as a Management Tool?
+Can GIS be Used in Business as a Management Tool?

 Absolutely!
 Geographical Information Systems are considered to be an integral function of management in a wide range of industries across the globe.
-Many people go about their daily lives having never heard of this technology and fail to consider fail what is GIS – most remain unaware how this software silently operates in the background of society enabling populations to thrive.
+Many people go about their daily lives having never heard of this geotechnology and fail to consider fail what is GIS – most remain unaware how this software technology silently operates in the background of society enabling populations to thrive.
 Consider for a moment the following scenarios where location data and geotechnology are working hand in hand together in real time:

 - from the minute your alarm clock goes off (GPS controlled)